-HORIZON-HLTH-2025-03-TOOL-01-two-stage: Enhancing cell therapies with genomic techniques
+HORIZON-HLTH-2025-01-TOOL-01: Enhancing cell therapies with genomic techniques

-Call: Cluster 1 - Call: Cluster 1 - Health (Two stage - 2025) Specific conditio ns Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 8.00 and 10.00 million would allow these outcomes to be addressed appropriately.
+Call: Cluster 1 - Call: Cluster 1 - Health (Single stage - 2025) Specific condition Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 8.00 and 10.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 50.00 million.
 Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In recognition of the opening of the US National Institutes of Health's programmes to European researchers, any legal entity established in the United States of America is eligible to receive Union funding.
 The Joint Research Centre (JRC) may participate as member of the consortium selected for funding.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Award criteria The criteria are described in General Annex D. The following exceptions apply: For the first stage, the thresholds for each criterion will be 4 (Excellence) and 4 (Impact).
-The overall threshold applying to the sum of the two individual scores will be set at 8, in order to ensure admittance to stage 2 of a diverse set of proposals addressing different therapeutic areas.
-For the second stage, the thresholds for each criterion will be 4 (Excellence), 4 (Impact) and 4 (Implementation).
+Award criteria The criteria are described in General Annex D. The following exceptions

+Entities assessed as "high-risk suppliers", are currently set out in the second report on Member States' progress in implementing the EU toolbox on 5G cybersecurity of 2023 (NIS Cooperation Group, Second report on Member States' progress in implementing the EU Toolbox on 5G Cybersecurity, June 2023) and the related Communication on the implementation of the 5G cybersecurity toolbox of 2023 (Communication from the Commission: Implementation of the 5G cybersecurity Toolbox, Brussels, apply: The thresholds for each criterion will be 4 (Excellence), 4 (Impact) and 4 (Implementation).
 The cumulative threshold will be 12.
-Procedure The procedure is described in General Annex F. The following exceptions apply: Actions under this topic may address any disease, dysfunction or health impairment as therapeutic area.
-In order to ensure a balanced project portfolio with regard to the therapeutic area targeted, at the second stage, grants will be awarded to proposals not only in order of ranking but also in function of the coverage of different therapeutic areas, under the condition that the applications attain all thresholds.
-Therefore, at the second stage, only one grant will be awarded per therapeutic area, provided that there are proposals above all thresholds in other therapeutic areas.
-If the latter is not the case, more than one grant can be awarded per therapeutic area, in order of ranking.
+Procedure The procedure is described in General Annex F. The following exceptions apply: In order to ensure a balanced project portfolio with regard to the therapeutic area targeted 187 , grants will be awarded (within available budget) to proposals not only in order of ranking but also in function of the highest ranked proposals in different therapeutic areas, provided that the applications attain all thresholds available.